kube-logging/kube-logging.github.io/docs/quickstarts/sumologic.md

 EOF
 ```

-ClusterFlow
+### ClusterFlow

 Now we can create a ClusterFlow.
-The sumologic filter will use the Kubernetes metadata and moves them in a special field.
+We add the Sumologic filter to the `fitlers` section.
-All those moved fields will be sent as HTTP Header to the sumologic.
+It will use the Kubernetes metadata and moves them to a special field called `_sumo_metadata`.

-> Note: As we are using fluentbit Kubernetes metadata we need to specify the field names where the metada is stored.
+All those moved fields will be sent as HTTP Header to the Sumologic endpoint.

->
+> Note: As we are using fluentbit to enrich Kubernetes metadata, we need to specify the field names where this data is stored.

 ```bash
 kubectl -n logging apply -f - <<"EOF"